GaryAsher/challenge-run-site/.docs/REMINDERS.md

   - Team Badges
   - Highlights
   - Player-Made Challenges

-### 1.5 Admin Panel
-- [ ] Can dashboard be above Super Admin?
-Admins still should not be able to see Super Admin things.
-- [ ] Super Admin Order:
- - Site Health
- - Financials
- - Debug

 ### 2. Forms & Submissions
 - [ ] Test Discord Webhook for new game submissions